akash-network/awesome-akash/bert-sentiment-analysis/README.md

 ## Deployment on Akash Network

-To deploy the application on the Akash Network, you need to have an Akash account with sufficient ACT balance.
+To deploy the application on the Akash Network, you need to have an Akash account with sufficient AKT balance.
 Follow the steps below:

 1. Clone this repository.
 2. Build the Docker image and push it to a Docker registry.